yejianfengblue/spring-data-querydsl-value-operators/README.md

 ### Value comparison operators
   * **eq** - Equal operator
-  This operator performs case-insensitive searches to the degree possible.
+  This operator performs case-sensitive searches (unless the behavior is controlled by collation in underlying data source). _Until v1.0.0, this operator performed case-insensitive searches by default._
   (Default implicit operator for a given field value unless an explicit value operator is specified).

   * **ne** - Not-Equal operator.
-  Performs case-insensitive searches to the degree possible
+  Performs case-sensitive searches (unless the behavior is controlled by collation in underlying data source). _Until v1.0.0, this operator performed case-insensitive searches by default._

   * **startsWith**
   Operator to perform a search where input value is starting value for the search field/parameter.
-Performs case-insensitive searches to the degree possible
+Performs case-sensitive searches (unless the behavior is controlled by collation in underlying data source). _Until v1.0.0, this operator performed case-insensitive searches by default._

   * **endsWith**
   Operator to perform a search where input value is ending value for the search field/parameter.
-Performs case-insensitive searches to the degree possible
+Performs case-sensitive searches (unless the behavior is controlled by collation in underlying data source) _Until v1.0.0, this operator performed case-insensitive searches by default._

   * **contains** - *LIKE* operator.
   Operator to perform a search where input value is contained in the target field.
-Performs case-insensitive searches to the degree possible
+Performs case-sensitive searches (unless the behavior is controlled by collation in underlying data source) _Until v1.0.0, this operator performed case-insensitive searches by default._

+  * **ci** - *Case insensitive* operator.
+   Operator can be used to enclose over **eq**, **ne**, **startsWith**, **endsWith**, **contains** operator to affect their behavior to perform case-insensitive searches.
+For example, ```firstName=ci(contains(john))```

   * **matches**
   Operator that takes a regular expression which must be applied while performing lookup/query on target database.